-Crack Baby, Grand Canyon, and the usual torture
+Crack Baby in Kanab Creek, Grand Canyon, and the usual torture

 Crack Baby is one of the closest Grand Canyon Redwall Limestone slots to "the road", and was thus chosen for a quick trip for a photo shoot.
 "Give Tom Jones a call", said Rich Rudow, (almost) heading out the door for a 30-day Grand Canyon trip.
 So Kristen Caldon, photographer on a Sierra Club project, called me, and we threw together a quick trip.
 Bruce Wilson from St George, and Chris Grove and Christine Ame from Flagstaff signed up.
 We rendezvoused at the Tuweep Road parking lot and drove down Hack Canyon to the Wilderness boundary.
 There is a direct route to Crack Baby, from Flipoff Point, which Bruce had done last year.
 And he said what most people apparently say after doing that approach: "Never AGAIN!".
 Usually with some French thrown in, though Bruce is a gentleman and such words do not become him.
 Rich knew my inclinations, that I am not a *Grand Canyon Hike*, and suggested the longer but much flatter Hack Canyon route, which gave the illusion of being a reasonable route by sitting-on-my-butt-for-a-month standards.
 I mapped it out, and we had a plan.

 As it turned out, the plan was for Tom to finally thoroughly comprehend Todd Martin's remark: "Frakkin' Supai"!

 This trip was a chance for me to get the new woman's Heaps pack (Shinumo), production version, out in the field for some testing and pictures.
 Bruce and I got new version Heaps packs, Chris used his somewhat broken in Heaps from last year.
 Reviews all around were "thumbs up!"